Magnetic Field Amplification via Protostellar Disc Dynamos: Dynamo Model

 Results obtained in dimensionless form can be applied to objects with widely different sizes and masses.
 However, the present work focuses on CTTS with the typical values shown in Table \ref{table:units}.
 One can obtain dimensionful quantities from simulation results by multiplying by the appropriate dimensionful quantity above.
-A more detailed description of our code and numerical methods can be found in Koldoba et al. (2015).